rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 ###v2

 Using the [RiTa library](https://rednoise.org/rita/), which I found out about via [Darius Kazemi's blog post about his Sorting Hat bot](http://tinysubversions.com/notes/sorting-bot/), I was able to generate random verbs in specific tenses, and improve my searches with a little more specificity.
 Now I could generate a random past tense verb and search twitter for 'I just [verbed]'.
-I also changed the method for searching for the Y bit: now that I could search specifically for the present participle, I could find tweets with '[verbing]' and get an operative by finding the 'thought endings', with a similar approach as the X bit.
+I also changed the method for searching for the Y part: now that I could search specifically for the present participle, I could find tweets with '[verbing]' and get an operative by finding the 'thought endings', with a similar approach as the X part.

 This made the output a little better, but not by much.
 I was still getting a lot of junk.
 But I guess garbage in, garbage out is what they say right?